 Preparing for the day of the audition:

-Please read the following instructions closely before preparing your audition.
-Presenting an audition that does not conform to guidelines about content, form, and duration will put you at a distinct disadvantage in an already competitive process.
+Follow the instructions closely before preparing your audition.
+Presenting an audition that does not conform to our guidelines on content, form, and duration will put you at a distinct disadvantage in an already competitive process.

-- Two contrasting monologues, memorized and not longer than 4 minutes total.
-One should be from a contemporary play, and one should be from a verse piece from a Shakespearean play.
-In addition to the two monologues, you will be required to sing a song no longer than 30 seconds or 16 bars.
-Make sure to bring your music and cued to the proper place.
+- Present two contrasting monologues that are within your casting age and range.
+The two pieces should be thoroughly memorized and not longer than 4 minutes total.
+Contrasting pieces may be contemporary, classic, comic or dramatic.
+In addition to the two monologues, you are required to sing an accompanied song no longer than 30 seconds or 16 bars.
+Bring recorded accompaniment and have it cued to the proper place.
+We will provide a speaker for you to use.
 We are interested in how you handle a lyric and melody, even if you do not consider yourself a singer.

-- There will be a 40-minute group warm-up session.
-Please wear clothes appropriate for warm-up.
+- There will be a group warm-up session.
+Wear clothes appropriate for a warm-up that allow you to breathe and move freely.
 You will have time after the warm-up to change into your audition clothes.

 - There will be one chair available for your use.
 If you need it, place it where you want it prior to your introduction.

-- Before you begin performing your pieces, give us the following information only: your name, the character’s name, and the title and author of the play from which your monologue is taken.
+- You may perform your monologues and your song in any order you wish.
+Announce your pieces in the order in which you will perform them.
+Before you begin, give us the following information: your name, and (for each piece)the character’s name, the title and the author of the play from which your material is taken.

-Materials required PRIOR or with you to your BFA Acting Audition.
+Materials you MUST BRING to your on-site BFA Acting Audition:

-1. Resume (including past shows, projects outside of school, honors projects, special training, etc.)
+2. Resume (including past shows, projects outside of school, honors projects, special training, etc.) Staple your resume to the back of your headshot.

-3. Two letters of Recommendation discussing the prospective student’s potential as an actor.
-The letters must be from a high school drama teacher, high school director, professional community director, honors program, guidance counselor, etc.
+1. Two letters of Recommendation discussing your potential as an actor.
+These letters can be from a high school drama teacher, high school director, professional community director, honors program director, guidance counselor, etc. These confidential recommendations can be directly uploaded by your references.